Understanding Stomach Cancer

 Stomach cancer occurs when an abnormal growth of cells begins in the stomach and becomes cancerous.

 Treatment options for this disease include surgery, medications, radiation and chemotherapy.
-As previously mentioned, Proctor is taking chemotherapy pills to shrink her tumor as much as possible prior to surgery.
+Brennan Elliott’s wife Cami has undergone both surgery and chemotherapy to treat her cancer.

 According to the American Cancer Society, there will be about 26,380 new cases of stomach cancer diagnosed in the United States this year (15,900 in men and 10,480 in women).